xzl01/ghc/docs/users_guide/using-warnings.rst

     If you would like GHC to check that every exported top-level function/value has a type signature, but not check unexported values, use the :ghc-flag:`-Wmissing-exported-signatures`
     option.
-This option takes precedence over
+If this option is used in conjunction with :ghc-flag:`-Wmissing-signatures` then every top-level function/value
-    :ghc-flag:`-Wmissing-signatures`.
+    must have a type signature.
 As part of the warning GHC also reports the inferred type.
-The option is off by default.

 .. ghc-flag:: -Wmissing-local-sigs
     :shortdesc: *(deprecated)*